BigHeadGokuOfficial/LumenD/README.md

 g.Tree = true
 g.IgnoreCoreScripts = true

-g.Parallel = true
-g.MaxWorkers = 4
+g.Parallel = true --disable if on potato pc g.MaxWorkers = 4 -- parallel can lag your pc.
+Set workers to low numbers, high numbers can cause instability with ur pc so be smart in what you do

 g.DecompilerOptions = {
     SmartVariableRenamer = true,